-Lighthouse Brewing Co. has got their patio open for socially distanced enjoyment of beer from their retail store and will be opening their growler bar back up on Tuesday, June 30th!
+Lighthouse Brewing Co. has also got their patio open for socially distanced enjoyment of beer from their retail store and will be opening their growler bar back up on Tuesday, June 30th!
 Keep an eye out for updates to their tasting room service over the next months as exciting things are in the works!

 Municipalities like Langford, Sidney, and Nanaimo (on the Vancouver Island Part I Ale Trail), have also approved or are in the process of approving more flexible rules around patios this year.
 As more breweries reopen with enhanced safety protocols for staff and customers, municipalities around the province are allowing them to take advantage of their surrounding outdoor area.